My name is Emma Larkin, and I am the founder of “Emma Larkin Books”.

 After I published “Izzy’s Magical Football Adventure”, I was hooked.
 I loved writing, I loved marketing the book, I loved everything that went with it.
 So, I started to build a business around it.

 I am originally from Cork, but have been happily living in Kerry since 2006.
-I live in North Kerry with my husband, four children and two dogs.
+I live in North Kerry with my husband, four children and dog.

 In my spare time, I love to run.
 I am involved in my local parkrun in Listowel.
 I also coach the Finuge/St. Senans ladies football club U12 girls and help with coaching the St Senans U9 boys.
 I did attempt to play ladies football for a few years with my local “Gaelic4Mothers&Others Team”!
 I may not have been the greatest football player, but I could run!
 And it was an hour each week where I could exercise in a fun environment with a fantastic group of women, who I remain friends with to this day.